 Ecommerce Financial Model

-Ecommerce Startup Financial Model will perform financial projection with a range of assumptions to measure your online business performance!
+SaaS & Ecommerce Startup Financial Model performs financial projection in Excel.
+With a range of assumptions measuring your online performance!

 Electronic commerce, or simply ecommerce business, has been the most rapidly growing industry since the internet technologies became ubiquitous.
 If you are thinking about starting your own business, you’re considering e-commerce as an option.

 Choosing the right business model for your online business needs assessing a lot of factors.
 You need to consider who will be your customers (B2B or B2C business models), source of products and how marginal the sales will be, how many you can afford to spend on the development and promotion of your digital brand.